ELITR/online-text-flow/README.md

 ### online-text-flow server / [server.py](elitr/onlinetextflow/server.py)

-    Usage: online-text-flow server [OPTIONS]
+    Usage: online-text-flow server [OPTIONS] [KIND]...

-      Run the web app to merge, stream, and display online text flow events.
-      Post events at /post and listen to their stream at /data.
+      Run the web app to merge, stream, and render online text flow events.
+Post events at /post.
+Send events thru a websocket at /send instead of posting separate requests.
+Listen to the event stream at /data.
 Browse at /.

+      The KIND of events to browse by default is ['en', 'de', 'cs'].
+Change this on the command line for all browsers.
+Set the /menu endpoint for a custom menu in the browser, like /menu/en/de/cs, and empty to reset.

       http://github.com/ELITR/online-text-flow

     Options:
       --host TEXT           [default: 127.0.0.1]
       --port INTEGER        [default: 5000]
+      --user TEXT           [default: *****]
+      --pass TEXT           [default: *****]
       --debug / --no-debug  [default: False]
-      --threaded / --no-threaded  [default: True]
-      --ssl_context TEXT          Secure with HTTPS if needed.
-[TEXT: adhoc] -h, --help                  Show this message and exit.
+      -h, --help            Show this message and exit.

 ### [elitr/onlinetextflow/index.html](elitr/onlinetextflow/index.html)

-Customize `var flow = {"en": '', "de": '', "cs": ''}` if other kinds or names of event streams are needed.
-Unnamed events are displayed in all streams.
-Reload the `/` endpoint to clear the `flow` history of complete text in the browser.

-Further subtitling viewport can be probably implemented using the CSS `overflow` and the jQuery `animate` features.
+The kind of events to browse by default is ['en', 'de', 'cs'].
+Change this for all browsers by starting the server with the documented command line parameters.
+For a custom menu in the browser, set the `/menu` endpoint, like `/textflow/menu/en/de/cs`, and empty `/textflow/menu` to reset.

 ### [elitr/onlinetextflow/login.html](elitr/onlinetextflow/login.html)

-Includes the flashing of login and logout messages as provided by Flask.
+Includes the flashing of login and logout messages as provided by Quart.
 Authentication is simple and credentials are hard-coded just to restrict the viewing of the `/` endpoint.
 Note that anyone can use or misuse the `/post` and `/data` endpoints once they learn they exist!

-If GET parameter `login` is provided, e.g. `/login.html?login=username:password`, they are automatically inputted in the form and submitted.
+To log in without the need to fill in the login form, open the `/textflow/login?auth=username:password`endpoint.

 ## Example